git-town/git-town/documentation/development/branch_hierarchy.md

 > \pəˈrenēəl\
 > *adjective*
 > lasting or existing for a long or apparently infinite time; enduring or continually recurring.

 These are branches that serve some special purpose, such as deployment.
 Perennial branches cannot be killed or shipped, and only rebase with their own tracking branch when synced.
-These are stored in the git config under `git-town.perennial-branch-names` as a space seperated list.
+These are stored in the git config under `git-town.perennial-branch-names` as a space separated list.

 ## Nested Feature Branches